jimpridemore/developers.home-assistant/docs/data_entry_flow_index.md

 ## Flow Manager

 This is the class that manages the flows that are in progress.
-When instantiating one, you pas in two async callbacks:
+When instantiating one, you pass in two async callbacks:

 ```python
 async def async_create_flow(handler, source=source, data=data)